denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

     kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus
     kubectl edit svc stable-grafana -n prometheus

   5. Access Prometheus on port 30007 and Grafana on port 30009 in browser.
-The default credentials for Grafana are
+The default credentials for Grafana are:
      - user: admin
      - pass: prom-operator

        Obs!
 In case the default credentials are not working, they can be found in the secret „stable-grafana” using the below command:

-    kubectl get secret stable-grafana -oyaml -n prometheus echo "YWRtaW4=" | base64 --decode
+    kubectl get secret stable-grafana -oyaml -n prometheus

+    echo "YWRtaW4=" | base64 --decode
     echo "cHJvbS1vcGVyYXRvcg==" | base64 --decode